itsriffchan/bulong/README.md

-# Bulong: Fine-Tuning Whisper for Philippine Multilingual Speech Recognition
+# Bulong: A Reproducible Whisper Fine-Tuning Pipeline for Philippine Multilingual Speech Recognition

 # Group Name & Members ↓

-## def \_\_init__():
+## def __init__():

-- self.member1 = **"Reese Chan"**
+* self.member1 = **"Reese Chan"**
-- self.member2 = **"Alfred Nathaniel Embuscado"**
+* self.member2 = **"Alfred Nathaniel Embuscado"**
-- self.member3 = **"Noel Ocampo"**
+* self.member3 = **"Noel Ocampo"**
-- self.member4 = **"John Christopher Umali"**
+* self.member4 = **"John Christopher Umali"**

 ---

-## Project Overview
+# Project Overview

-Bulong is an open-source research project designed to build a reproducible pipeline for fine-tuning OpenAI's Whisper model on Philippine languages using the **UP-DSP Philippine Languages Database (UP-DSP-PLD)**.
+**Bulong** is an open-source research project that provides a reproducible pipeline for adapting OpenAI's Whisper model to Philippine languages using the **UP-DSP Philippine Languages Database (UP-DSP-PLD)**.

-The project's goal is to improve automatic speech recognition (ASR) for underrepresented Philippine languages by building foundational infrastructure, including:

-* A reproducible data preprocessing pipeline
-* A parameter-efficient Whisper fine-tuning setup (using LoRA adapters)
-* A standardized evaluation benchmark comparing fine-tuned models against base models
-* Open and accessible training and evaluation pipelines for other researchers to extend

-Rather than creating a standalone end-user application, Bulong focuses on providing the open-source engineering blueprint to make multilingual speech models accessible in the local research community.
+Rather than building an end-user speech recognition application, Bulong focuses on creating reusable infrastructure that allows researchers and developers to preprocess data, fine-tune Whisper using parameter-efficient techniques, and evaluate multilingual speech recognition performance.

+The project aims to lower the barrier to Philippine ASR research by providing a complete, reproducible workflow from raw speech recordings to a fine-tuned model.

 ---

-## AI Disclosure
+# AI Disclosure

-This project utilizes AI-assisted tools for development: ChatGPT was used for explaining technical procedures and conceptual mapping of the architecture, while Google DeepMind's Antigravity AI assistant supported the initial structural design, pipeline scaffolding, and codebase optimization.
-The core machine learning training pipeline is designed to use OpenAI's Whisper model fine-tuned via Low-Rank Adaptation (LoRA) to adapt to low-resource and code-switched Philippine languages.
+This project utilizes AI-assisted tools during development.

+* **ChatGPT** was used to explain machine learning concepts, assist with architecture planning, and provide technical guidance throughout development.
+* **Google DeepMind's Antigravity AI** was used during the initial project planning, repository scaffolding, and implementation discussions.

+All engineering decisions, implementation, experimentation, and evaluation are performed by the project team.

 ---

-## Motivation & Research Scope
+# Motivation

-Despite the Philippines being home to more than 130 languages, many remain severely underrepresented in modern speech recognition systems.
+Despite the Philippines being home to more than **130 languages**, only a handful have sufficient resources for modern speech recognition research.

-General-purpose ASR models such as Whisper perform well on high-resource languages but struggle with:

-* Regional Philippine languages (e.g. Cebuano, Kapampangan, Hiligaynon)
-* Code-switched speech (Taglish)
-* Local accents and pronunciations
-* Domain-specific vocabulary

-This project will investigate whether parameter-efficient fine-tuning can systematically improve multilingual ASR performance across these low-resource languages while keeping training reproducible and accessible on consumer-grade hardware.
+Although models such as OpenAI Whisper support multilingual speech recognition, they are not specifically optimized for Philippine languages, regional accents, or code-switched speech.

+Researchers wishing to improve these models often face several challenges:

+* Limited reproducible training pipelines
+* Dataset preprocessing complexity
+* Lack of standardized evaluation workflows
+* High hardware requirements for full model fine-tuning

+Bulong addresses these problems by providing an accessible, reproducible pipeline for adapting Whisper to Philippine speech using parameter-efficient fine-tuning.

 ---

-## Features We Will Build

-* **LoRA-Based Fine-Tuning:** Parameter-efficient adaptation of Whisper models using Hugging Face PEFT to reduce GPU memory requirements.
-* **Multilingual Support:** Scaffolding to process and train on multiple Philippine languages concurrently.
-* **Automated Data Preprocessing:** Scripts to automatically resample audio to 16kHz, extract log-Mel spectrograms, normalize transcript text, and handle tokenization.
-Includes a local synthetic fallback to test code pipelines offline or under Hugging Face rate limits.
-* **Standardized Evaluation:** Automating WER (Word Error Rate) and CER (Character Error Rate) evaluations across base and fine-tuned models.
+# Objectives

+The project's primary objective is to build a reusable research toolkit for Philippine multilingual ASR.

+The initial MVP includes:

+* Automated preprocessing for UP-DSP-PLD
+* Whisper Small fine-tuning using LoRA adapters
+* Reproducible training scripts
+* Evaluation using Word Error Rate (WER) and Character Error Rate (CER)
+* Benchmark comparison against the original Whisper model

+The project is designed so that future researchers can easily extend it to additional Philippine languages and datasets.

 ---

-## Planned Supported Languages
+# Planned Features

+## Reproducible Data Pipeline

+* Dataset validation
+* Transcript normalization
+* Audio preprocessing
+* Dataset conversion into Hugging Face-compatible format

+---

+## Parameter-Efficient Fine-Tuning

+Fine-tune Whisper using **Low-Rank Adaptation (LoRA)** through Hugging Face PEFT.

+Instead of updating every model parameter, LoRA trains lightweight adapter weights, significantly reducing GPU memory requirements while maintaining strong performance.

+---

+## Multilingual Support

+The pipeline is designed to support multiple Philippine languages contained within the UP-DSP-PLD corpus.

+The initial experiments will focus on a subset of languages (such as Filipino and Cebuano), while the architecture is designed to scale to the remaining languages without modification.

+---

+## Standardized Evaluation

+Automatically compare:

+* Original Whisper
+* Fine-tuned Whisper

+using:

+* Word Error Rate (WER)
+* Character Error Rate (CER)

+Evaluation scripts will be reusable for future experiments.

+---

+# Supported Dataset

-The project is designed to train and evaluate on the [UP-DSP Philippine Languages Database](https://mozilladatacollective.com/datasets/cmmxhw46c00tqnw07xyr94zjk), which contains recordings in:
+This project is built around the **UP-DSP Philippine Languages Database (UP-DSP-PLD)**.

+The dataset contains multilingual speech recordings including:

-* Filipino / Tagalog
+* Filipino
 * English
 * Cebuano
 * Kapampangan